 The episode of the revolt in the film is based on the historical fact of the Sonderkommando revolt in Auschwitz in October 1944.

-The film is characterized by a peculiar camerawork.
+The film is characterized by its peculiar camerawork.
 The shaky handheld camera keeps following the central figure Saul and his sight with a shallow depth of field, a narrow field of vision, and long-take shots, almost throughout the film.
 The intentionally narrowed imagery is complemented by the sound and the audience’s imagination.
 The extremely subjective camerawork gives the film reality and a you-are-there feeling like a documentary film.

 In the film, Saul is portrayed as a person who has lost almost all of his humanity, and his wish to bury the boy’s body is depicted as an expression of a modicum of humanity left in his mind.